Wuyxin/Archive/README.md

 # Academic Collections for Personal Archiving

-Some selected summaries, research reports and the like, which I think I might find useful when doing sth. professional.
+Some selected summaries, research reports and the like, which I think might be useful when doing sth. professional.

 * **Competition**
    * **OPRM-MCM_ICM_Competition_2020.pdf**: